 A project manager must also be able to identify and manage risks, as well as resolve issues that arise during the course of the project, including performing scope management to ensure the end product can be successfully delivered.

 In short, a project manager wears many hats and has a lot on their plate as the facilitator of project success.
-Luckily, their goal is always the same: to see the project through to completion and stay on scope, on time, and on budget
+Luckily, their goal is always the same: to see the project through to completion and deliver on the scope statement, on time, and on budget.

 Project managers care about: